mhungerford/WannaPlayWebRTC/README.md

 ## Pico-8 special support
 Pico-8 is a great fantasy console platform with thousands of free retro style games, with up to 4 player joystick support.
 Thanks to its 128x128 resolution, it can be encoded in software on a Raspberry Pi without issue and requires little bandwidth.

+## UPnP based Peer-to-Peer Server support
+Utilizes UPnP to forward a port from the public internet to the python WebRTC server, allowing peer-to-peer connections

 ## Installation
 This platform was written to be cross-platform, but several features are only tested on Linux.
 The included Pico-8 game is only setup to run on Linux (x86_64 and Raspberry Pi).